bacalhau-project/bacalhau/docs/examples/model-inference/StyleGAN3/index.md

 ```

-This step is done in the docker run command but since we’re running the command on a remote machine mounting local directory is not possible, so we add this step to the Dockerfile.
+This step is done in the docker run command but since we’re running the command on a remote machine mounting local directory is not possible, so we add this step to the `Dockerfile`.

 To build the docker container, run the docker build command